Ducksbury History, Family Crest & Coats of Arms

 The surname Ducksbury was first found in Lancashire at Duxbury, a township, in the district chapelry of Adlington, parish of Standish, union of Chorley, hundred of Leyland.
 "Duxbury gave name at an early period to a family, of whom Adam, in the reign of Edward I., held a moiety of the town.'"
 A later branch of the family was found in the township of Gransmoor in the East Riding of Yorkshire.
 There, W. D. Thornton Duesbery, Esq., originally of Skelton, near York is Lord of the Manor and he benevolently had a schoolroom built at his expense.

-Important Dates for the Ducksbury family
+Early History of the Ducksbury family

 This web page shows only a small excerpt of our Ducksbury research.
 Another 59 words (4 lines of text) covering the years 172 and 1729 are included under the topic Early Ducksbury History in all our PDF Extended History products and printed products wherever possible.